Unlocking time-dependent $CP$ violation without signal vertexing at $B$ factories

 \end{linenomath} Here, $\sigma_{\ttag}$ indicates the per-event tag decay-time resolution, which effectively increases the importance of events with better resolution in the fit.
 The physical \cp-violating parameters $S_{00}$ and $C_{00}$ are related to $S'$ and $C'$ via Eq.~(\ref{eqn_SC}).

 For backgrounds, we use a $\delta$-function distribution for continuum, and an exponential decay with the $B^+$ lifetime for the $B\Bb$ component.
 This is motivated by the dominance of the $B^+ \to \rho^+ \pi^0$ contribution reported in Ref.~\cite{Belle-II:2024baw}.
 Both are convolved with the same Gaussian resolution as the signal.
-We assume the $\sigma_{\ttag}$ distribution is the same across components and ignore any flavor-tagging asymmetries.
+We assume the $\sigma_{\ttag}$ distribution is the same across components.

-We simulate three scenarios, (i) the 365\,\invfb dataset that Belle II collected up to 2022, (ii) an intermediate sample corresponding to 5\,\invab, and (iii) the design full dataset of 50\,\invab.
-These assess the feasibility, mid-term reach, and ultimate sensitivity, respectively, of our approach in a Belle II-like experiment.
+We simulate three scenarios, (i) the 365\,\invfb dataset that \belletwo\ collected up to 2022, (ii) an intermediate sample corresponding to 5\,\invab, and (iii) the design full dataset of 50\,\invab.
+These assess the feasibility, mid-term reach, and ultimate sensitivity, respectively, of our approach in a \belletwo-like experiment.
 In each case, simulated data are generated assuming $S_{00} = 0.65$, which is the value favored by an indirect $\phi_2$ determination~\cite{Charles:2017evz}, and $C_{00} = 0.00$, which is compatible with current determinations from time-integrated measurements and allows assessing more directly the impact on mixing-induced \cp violation.
-For each scenario, we generate independent simulated data by fitting for signal and continuum fractions, $S_{00}$, and $C_{00}$.
+For each scenario, we fit simulated data to determine the signal and continuum fractions, $S_{00}$, and $C_{00}$.

-An example of the background-subtracted \ttag distribution for \Bz- and \Bzb-tagged decays and the corresponding asymmetry, with fit projections overlaid is shown in Fig.~\ref{fig:fit_projection_example}.
+An example of the background-subtracted \ttag distribution for \Bz- and \Bzb-tagged decays and the corresponding asymmetry, with fit projections overlaid, is shown in Fig.~\ref{fig:fit_projection_example}.
 All estimates are unbiased and have Gaussian uncertainties.
 The resulting average statistical uncertainties for $S_{00}$ and $C_{00}$ are listed in Table~\ref{tab:projectedUnc}.
 Simulation shows that the sensitivities to $S_{00}$ and $C_{00}$ do not depend on the assumed values of these parameters.
-In that table, we also compare our results with those from the standard method using \deltat from $e^+e^-\gamma$ vertexing following Ref.~\cite{Belle-II:2018jsg}.
+In that table, we also compare our results with those from the standard method using \deltat from $e^+e^-\gamma$ vertexing, following Ref.~\cite{Belle-II:2018jsg}.
 The projected uncertainty on $S_{00}$ from our method for the ultimate sample size scenario is 0.06, approximately five times smaller than the 0.28 reported in Ref.~\cite{Belle-II:2018jsg} for the standard method.
 Our approach achieves the same sensitivity with approximately 2\,\invab, which would be a 20-times smaller dataset.